mantoufan/yzhanGoRun/README.md

 # yzhanLearningTimeExtension
-Count how long you have been learning from the browser.
+Count how long you have been learning from the browser